 One of the things that makes Bishkek such a pleasant city is the abundance of greenery.
 One of the oldest and most beautiful parks is Oak park.
 It is located just behind the fine arts museum and the park is almost a museum in itself with more than 90 sculptures.
 Most of the sculptures were made in 1984 at the 60th anniversary of Soviet Kyrgyzstan, but over the years new works of art have been added as well.

-In most central asian cities Lenin was quickly removed after independence.
-Not so in Bishkek where he kept its prominent position in Ala Too square till 2003.
-And even then Lenin was not completely removed or banned to some remote suburbs like in Khujand, Tajikistan.
-Lenin still has a central location behind the State history museum and in between Panfilov and Oak park.
+In most central asian cities, Lenin was quickly removed after independence.
+Not so in Bishkek, where he kept its prominent position in Ala Too square till 2003.
+And even then, Lenin was not completely removed to a remote suburb, like in Khujand, Tajikistan.
+Lenin, still has a central location behind the State history museum and in between Panfilov and Oak park.

 Panfilov park is the typical Soviet amusement park that is still immensely popular with families in the weekends and on holidays.
 It’s a fun park if you have children, but not the place where you will go for a quiet and peaceful walk.